 5. Click the [Users and groups] button.

-6. Click the [+Add user] button, highlight your test user, click the [Select] button and click the [Assign] button, which will take you back to the Overview page.
+6. Click +Add user, highlight your test user, click Select. and click Assign, which opens the Overview page, again.

-- In section 1, you will need to enter the two required values:
+- In section 1, you must enter the following two required values:

 |Identifier (Entity ID)||https://lacework.net|